UliintRuliyanti/Ruliyanti-CreativePortfolio/README.md

 This certificate reflects my active participation in a Leadership Development webinar, where I explored strategic leadership principles, authentic communication, and personal growth
 # Certificate-of-Participation-in-opinion-Writing-and-Content-Design-Class
 A creative class focused on crafting opinion-based writing and designing visual content as a strategic approach to social media optimization and digital storytelling
+# Certificate-participation-uiux-webinar
+Participated in a collaborative UI/UX design webinar focused on intuitive user experience, visual harmony, and human-centered design principles.
+Explored emotional resonance in interface design and learned how to balance aesthetics with usability.